williamnguyen-activecyber/okta.github.io/_source/_use_cases/integrate_with_okta/sso-with-saml.md

 layout: docs_page
 title: Single Sign-On with SAML
 weight: 2
-excerpt: Support SSO in your app and join the Okta Application Network.
+excerpt: Support SSO in your app and join the Okta Integration Network.
 ---

 ## Single Sign-On